Moving Day! What to expect before, after and on moving day itself?

 From experience, the adrenaline would push us to unpack many of the boxes until the last 10 or so boxes (basically non-non-essentials).
 Don’t rush into packing but don’t stop the unpacking momentum, otherwise, the inertia will seep in.

 Remember to update your new address with your banks, employers, schools, and many more.
-Go through this useful checklist for moving house to be well-prepared.
+Go through this helpful checklist for moving house to be well-prepared.
 On another note, you can find out how much it costs to move house in Singapore in “My Experience with Moving Companies in Singapore”.

 Have any interesting moving experience?
 Share them in the comments section below. 🙂